 And count number one, false statement.

-It begins by saying Jerome Corsi did willfully and knowingly, make a materially false, fictitious, fraudulent statement to wit, and then it identifies three things he said.
+It begins by saying Jerome Corsi did willfully and knowingly make a materially false, fictitious, fraudulent statement to wit, and then it identifies three things he said.

 Those three things are different than emails that he happened to have.

-And the lawyer responded, uh Corsi's lawyer responded by saying, my client did not have the benefit of reviewing his emails.
+And the lawyer responded, Corsi's lawyer responded by saying, my client did not have the benefit of reviewing his emails.

 And once he did that, he amended his statements to your office.